leonvandenbeukel/Wi-Fi-Fish-Feeder-With-Camera/README.md

 # Wi-Fi Fish Feeder With Camera

+### Parts

+You need the following components:

+* An ESP32-Cam module with Wi-Fi Antenna
+* A large continuous moving servo (it might also work with the more popular tiny MG90 but then you would have to modify it for continuous rotation and design another servo mount)
+* Micro usb pcb
+* 5V power adapter
+* Wires

 ### 3D Printing

 Use these settings: 0.2 / 10% infill.
 Support is needed for some pieces.